 Yes, Fair Go Finance started supplying all of our customers’ repayment data from October 2019.

 As a responsible lender, we believe comprehensive credit reporting will help improve the borrowing power of our customers with good repayment conduct and positively support those who’ve had credit issues in the past, but who are now committed to repairing their credit history.

 We hope this blog has helped to explain what the CCR is and how its changes can affect you as a borrower.
-We will also provide more information about the CCR prior to implementing it.

 If you have any questions about this blog, please feel free to contact us – we’re here to help.

 It can be expensive to borrow small amounts of money and borrowing may not solve your money problems.

 For more information about other options for managing bills and debts, ring 1800 007 007 from anywhere in Australia to talk to a free and independent financial counsellor.